MalDan13/Venus-coronae-and-volcanoes-clustering-with-VAE/README.md

-# Venus coronae and volcanoes clustering with VAE
+# Venus coronae and volcanic clusters with VAEs
-## Annotation:
+## Annotation
-More than 30 years have passed since the Magellan mission, yet the classification of large and medium-sized volcanic edifices on Venus remains unresolved.
-This study employs machine learning techniques to identify new classes of coronae, as well as large and medium-sized volcanoes.
-Unlike existing approaches based on manual analysis of radar images, topographic profiles, and diameters, we propose using a variational autoencoder (VAE) to extract features from satellite images for subsequent clustering.
-The methodology includes the collection and preprocessing of radar image data from the Magellan mission, training a VAE, and applying clustering algorithms (KMeans, DBSCAN, hierarchical clustering) to identify subclasses of geological structures.
-The results of this study can contribute to the automation of Venusian surface analysis, the expansion of volcanic edifice classification, and preparations for future missions.
+More than thirty years have passed since the Magellan mission.
+However, the classification of volcanic features on Venus is still unresolved.
+In this study, we use machine learning techniques to classify new types of coronas and large and intermediate-sized volcanoes on the planet.
+Unlike previous approaches that relied on manual analysis of satellite images, radar data, and topographic profiles to determine the size of volcanoes, we employ a variational autoencoder to extract features directly from satellite imagery.
+We then use clustering algorithms such as K-means, DBSCAN and hierarchical clustering to identify different types of geological features.
+The results from this study could contribute to automated analysis of the Venusian surface, expansion of our understanding of volcanic activity, and preparation for future exploration missions.

-## Contents
+## Contents:
-This project has 4 folders: data, model_train, model_test and latent_dim_clustering.
+This project consists of four folders: "data", "model_train", "model_test", and "latent_dim_clustering".
-* The "data" folder contains some examples of synthetic-aperture radar (SAR) images and topographic maps of the studied structures: two coronae, large volcanoes and intermidiate volcanoes.
+* The "data" directory contains CSV files with information about volcanic structures: unique IDs, names, coordinates, and diameters.
+It also includes examples of SAR images and topographical maps of the structures studied.
-* "model_train" folder contains notebooks with autoencoders that are trained to recognise volcanic structures on Venus and corresponding topographic maps.
+* "model_train" contains notebooks for training autoencoders to recognize volcanic structures on Venus using satellite imagery and topography.
-* "model_test" folder contains notebooks with code for testing trained models.
+* In the "model_test" folder, there are notebooks for testing the trained models.
-* "latent_dim_clustering" contains two notebooks that are used to first extract features from latent space of the autoencoders and concatenate them together and with additional data
+* Finally, the "latent_dim_clustering" folder includes two notebooks.
+The first notebook extracts features from the latent space of autoencoders, combines them with additional data, and creates a new dataset called "latent dim concat.ipynb".
+The second notebook uses PCA to reduce the number of dimensions in the latent features, then performs clustering using K-means and other algorithms such as hierarchical clustering and Gaussian mixture models.
+## Pipeline
+1) We cut